Zoom Care: How to Combat Insecurities After a Year of Video Calls

-Hopkins also recommends trying to stay present and mindful in the body.
-By taking the time to be mindful through meditation, slowing down during movement, or doing some breathing techniques, you can help your brain widen its emotional capacity and makes it easier to question these negative thoughts.
+Hopkins also recommends trying to stay present and mindful of the body.
+By taking the time to be mindful through meditation, slowing down during movement, or doing breathing techniques, you can help your brain widen its emotional capacity and make it easier to question these negative thoughts.

 Continuing to question value-based appearance thoughts can also be helpful when trying to move away from an appearance-worth mindset.
 If you’re focused on one facial feature you don’t like, Hopkins recommends asking yourself, “Why am I fixated on this?
 Who does this fixation serve?
 What more could I be doing if I wasn’t focusing so much on this right now?”

 Hopkins also recommends simply hiding the self-facing camera feature on zoom.
-This is an easy way to avoid triggering obsessive thoughts and help you stay focused on the task at hand.
+This is an easy way to avoid triggering obsessive thoughts and helps you stay focused on the task at hand.

 How will you be boosting your confidence after a year of zoom calls?
 Share your journey with us @AllThingsHairUS.
 Also, for more hair inspiration, be sure to subscribe to our newsletter below!